 - Realise that pregnancy can be an emotional rollercoaster at the best of times!
 Hormonal changes mean emotional changes are inevitable.
 But pregnancy anxiety is still horrible

 - Stay off Dr Google and message boards.
 People can be wonderfully supportive during pregnancy online, but also be harbingers of gloom and these people are all unqualified.
 For every positive story there are many negatives and it’s easy to dwell on these without knowing the facts

 - Stick to well-known, qualified sources if you’re reading anything online (NHS, sites like BabyCentre where information will have been checked and verified)

-- Talk to your midwife or doctor if you’re really worried (most hospitals will give you a midwife ‘helpline’ for you to call)
+- Talk to your midwife or doctor if you’re really worried about pregnancy anxiety or your maternal mental health is suffering (most hospitals will give you a midwife ‘helpline’ for you to call)

 - One thing I might consider next time – if there is a next time! – is to pay to go for an early scan at around eight weeks

-- Experience helps – second time round I was much more relaxed in the first trimester as I knew that was how my body ‘did’ morning sickness.
+- Experience helps with pregnancy anxiety – second time round I was much more relaxed in the first trimester as I knew that was how my body ‘did’ morning sickness.